cheomanigua/webdevdocs/content/devops/gcp.md

 1. Start bucket creation by clicking **Create a bucket**.
 2. Name the bucket with the domain name of your static site.
 3. Verify domain ownership by adding the TXT to your domain host.
+If the option to verify the domain does not appear, open a new tab an go to [https://search.google.com](https://search.google.com) and add a new property by clicking on the drop down menu of the upper left corner with the domain name.
 4. After verifiying the domain, create the following CNAME in your domain host:
   - `yourdomain.com` pointing to `c.storage.googleapis.com`
   - `www.yourdomain.com` pointing to `c.storage.googleapis.com`